AustralianBioCommons/doc_guidelines/README.md

 ## Quick start guide (using repository as a template)

-1. Clone repository and use it as a template for a new repository
+1. Fork the template to reuse it for a new repository
-2. Replace `README.md` with one of the files available in the `documentation_templates` directory, or create your own custom README here: https://readme.so/
+2. Replace the `README.md` with one of the files available in the `documentation_templates` directory, or create your own custom README here: https://readme.so/
 3. Update the recommended files, if the required information is available (`LICENSE`, `CHANGE_LOG` and `CITATION.CFF`)
 4. Update, or delete, the optional files (i.e. `codemeta.json`)
 5. Delete elements you do not require (`documentation_templates` directory, original `README.md`)

-## See the [How-to Guide]() for detailed instructions
+## See the [How-to Guide](https://australianbiocommons.github.io/how-to-doc-guidelines/guide) for detailed instructions

 ## Citing this repository

-> If you use this template repository, or any of its documentation elements, please use the following citation:
+If you use this template repository, or any of its documentation elements, please use the following citation:
->

 > Gustafsson, J., Davis, B., de la Pierre, M., Stott, A., Beecroft, S., Downton, M., Edwards, R., Chew, T., Samaha, G., & Al Bkhetan, Z. (2023).
 Australian BioCommons Documentation Guidelines (Version 1.5.0) [Computer software]